Fully extended BV-BFV description of General Relativity in three dimensions

-where the numbered superscript ${}^{[1]}$ denotes the step-by-step reconstruction of the change of variables: for instance, the variable $p_n^{\dag} e^{\dag}$ gets transformed along the flow of $\mathbb{X}_n$, as well as $\mathbb{\Omega}^\dag_n$ and $\mathbb{E}^\dag_n$.
-Flowing along each of these vertical vector fields defines a temporary change of coordinates, which will be denoted by the superscript ${}^{[k]}$.
+The numbered square bracket ${[1]}$ denotes the step-by-step reconstruction of the change of variables: indeed, the variable $p_n^{\dag} e^{\dag}$ gets transformed first by (the flow of) $\mathbb{X}_n$, and then by $\mathbb{\Omega}^\dag_n$ and $\mathbb{E}^\dag_n$.
+Flowing along each of these vertical vector fields defines a temporary change of coordinates, which will be denoted by ${[k]}$.